top of page

 They get underway with The Masters over the weekend of April 10-13, which is where we start.

-The PGA Championship follows a month later over May 15-18 (same weekend as the penultimate season of the Premier League, the Italian F1 & The Eurovision Song Contest).
+The PGA Championship follows a month later over May 15-18 (same weekend as the penultimate season of the Premier League, the FA Cup Final, the Italian F1 & The Eurovision Song Contest).

 The US Open is June 12-15, before we finish with The Open Championship over July 17-20.